 In Compound Sentences

 Compound sentences are another really important sentence type, and you must know how to use them to succeed in IELTS writing.
+That means knowing the order of information as well as the right punctuation.
 Basically, they are made of two independent clauses together, and they can be joined together in a few ways.
 However, as we’re just looking at commas today, I will focus on those.

 To make this kind of sentence, you need to put two independent clauses together and join then with a comma and a coordinating conjunction (that means one of the following: for, and, nor, but, or, yet, so).

 Here are some examples of compound sentences divided by commas: